Torbane, New South Wales: Mining, oil production, and mining villages

 In the meantime, by 1903, the Glenowlan mine had been leased to the Australian Shale Syndicate and was being mined by the Australian Kerosene Oil and Mineral Company, operator of the old Joadja works, for the payment a royalty fee on each ton mined.
 The two mines—New Hartley and Genowlan—were mining the same seam of oil shale, and a dispute arose, which was won by New South Wales Shale and Oil Company.
-By mid 1904, A.K.O. & M. operations at the Genowlan mine had ceased, although mining by others at Airly occurred for some years thereafter to supply the Torbane retorts.
-Shareholders of Australian Kerosene Oil and Mineral Co. voted to voluntarily wind up that company in 1906.In April 1906, the assets of the New South Wales Shale and Oil Company were bought by the Commonwealth Oil Corporation.
+By mid 1904, A.K.O. & M. operations at the Genowlan mine had ceased.
+Shareholders of Australian Kerosene Oil and Mineral Co. voted to voluntarily wind up that company in 1906.
+The leases held by the Australian Shale Syndicate were sold to the British Australian Oil Company in 1910, and that company operated a mine at Airly, for some years thereafter, to supply the Torbane retorts.
+In April 1906, the assets of the New South Wales Shale and Oil Company were bought by the Commonwealth Oil Corporation.
 In 1908, it erected 32 new vertical retorts at Torbane, built to a Scottish design, the Pumpherson retort, while continuing to operate the 40 existing retorts.

 There was a siding and railway station, on the Gwarbegar line, named Torbane, from which crude oil for refining and oil shale were dispatched.
 The siding opened in 1897, followed by the station (a platform and waiting shed), in 1900, which was enlarged in 1912.
 It closed in 1974.
 The station was located a little to the south of where the turn out for the rail loading loop of the Airly Mine is now.
 From the siding, a steam-hauled standard-gauge private railway ran about three kilometres to the retorts site at Torbane.
 Two locomotives were used on the branch line, ex-NSWGR 69x and 360x.

 There was a post office at Torbane, known as Torbane Mines, between 1902 and 1920. and a school, known as Torbane, between 1899 and 1920.
 At the neighbouring village of Airly, from 1897, there was a school, known as Genowlan, until 1910, and then known as Airly, until it closed in 1920.
 Airly had a post office of that name, from 1897 to 1920.

 From January 1903, Airly had a church hall constructed of stone; it was intended to be reusable as the basement of a larger church building in the event that it would be needed in future.
-Whether or not the church hall was operated as Union Church, it may have been used by at least three denominations.
+Whether or not the church hall was operated as a Union Church, it may have been used by at least three denominations.
 Services at Airly were conducted by a Catholic priest based at Sofala, an Anglican minister based at Running Stream, and probably by a Methodist minister based in Ryalstone.